You are here

 All important dates concerning enrollment from adding a course or withdrawing/dropping a course can be found on the KWU website in the academic calendar.

 You will be provided your MyKWU login credentials when you apply for admissions.
 The main link into My KWU is located at the top of the institutional home page.

 How do I make payments for my classes?

-Students are encouraged to make payments via check to the Business Office, or they can log in to their MyKWU portal and submit payment via credit card under the student accounts section.
+Students are encouraged to make payments via check to the Business Office, or they can log into their MyKWU portal and submit payment via credit card under the student accounts section.

-Student may mail a check or money order to:
+Students may mail a check or money order to:

 Kansas Wesleyan University